cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 **Step 6:** We move the execution arrow up to the function name.
 We indicate this on our state diagrams by entering a dot into the execution box next to the line where the function is called (i.e., line 10).
-_Everytime we move our execution arrow backwards, we will shift marking execution boxes one column to the left._ Notice how we do mark the box on lines 1 and 2.
+_Every time we move our execution arrow backwards, we will shift marking execution boxes one column to the left._ Notice how we do mark the box on lines 1 and 2.
 This indicates the process of setting up the stack frame and opening the local scope of the function body.